-- (1) A person in charge of any animal or vehicle shall not, by wanton or furious riding or driving or racing or other wilful misconduct or wilful neglect, cause any bodily harm to any other person. - (1A) A person who contravenes subsection (1) is guilty of an offence and is liable on summary conviction to imprisonment for a term not exceeding 2 years.

-- (2) If, upon any person being charged with an offence under this section - (a) such person, on his appearance to answer such charge, and not afterwards, elects to be tried on such charge by a jury; or - (b) the court before which such person is charged considers that the offence is of so serious a nature that it should be tried on indictment - the offence shall be deemed to be a crime and shall be punishable on indictment under the Criminal Code accordingly, and the court shall proceed therein as provided by Part VII of the Justices Act 1959.
+- (1) A person in charge of any animal or vehicle shall not, by wanton or furious riding or driving or racing or other wilful misconduct or wilful neglect, cause any bodily harm to any other person. - (1A) A person who contravenes subsection (1) is guilty of an offence and is liable on summary conviction to imprisonment for a term not exceeding 2 years. - (2) If, upon any person being charged with an offence under this section - (a) such person, on his appearance to answer such charge, and not afterwards, elects to be tried on such charge by a jury; or the offence shall be deemed to be a crime and shall be punishable on indictment under the Criminal Code accordingly, and the court shall proceed therein as provided by Part VII of the Justices Act 1959.